USFWS/secas/_posts/2020-10-15-Recent-trends-in-Southeastern-Ecosystems-2020-now-complete.md

 - A new indicator for areas without invasive plants
 - An improved approach for water quality trends based on state data
 - Updated data for bird indicators and the prescribed fire indicator
-- New maps and summaries showing bird indicator trends by Bird Conservation Region
+- New maps and summaries showing bird indicator trends by Bird Conservation Region<!--more-->

 You can access the report and learn more about the SECAS goal on [this page of the SECAS website](http://secassoutheast.org/our-goal).